"Potentially life-threatening flash flooding" possible as second major storm arrives in California

 A flood watch remains in effect for all areas.
 According to forecasters, flooding is possible along freeways, as well as in neighborhoods, impacting even parked cars due to the sheer amount of anticipated rain.
 Commuters are urged to avoid freeways Monday morning.

-Strong, damaging winds are likely, prompting the NWS to issue a rare, storm warning for Ventura County and northward, which means excessive rainfall could produce flash flooding.
+Strong, damaging winds are likely, prompting the NWS to issue a rare, winter storm warning for Ventura County and northward, as well as for the mountains of San Bernardino and Riverside counties, including Big Bear City, Big Bear Lake, Running Springs, and Wrightwood.
+The winter storm warning means excessive rainfall could produce flash flooding.

 Los Angeles County is not under the storm warning, but is under a gale warning, which means sustained surface winds, or frequent gusts, in the range of 34 knots (39 mph) to 47 knots (54 mph), is either predicted or occurring.
 Winds will be lighter Monday and into Tuesday.
 Stronger winds could return by Wednesday.